StojkovicS/nationalism-polviolence_relationship/README.md

 # Nationalism-Political violence relationship
 The project provides Exploratory Data Analysis (EDA), and empirical analyses using negative binomial regressions to establish a link between nationalism and political violence.
-The repository contains EDA and Empyrical Analyses R files
+The repository contains EDA and Empyrical Analyses R files (click on those above to see the code).

 The project is part of my scientific study proving relationship between nationalism and political violence.